Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/Sumeria.md

 - [[1.
 Pre-Akkadian Sumeria#Early Dynastic Period|Early Dynastic Period]] 2900 - 2350 BCE

 ![[Pasted image 20231120143627.png]] Map of Sumeria showing city-states.

+## Culture
+Sumerian culture was male-dominated and stratified.
+At the top sat the *Lugal* or *Ensi* beneath him was the free man or *lu*.
+Slavery was common at this time.

+Women weren't completely without rights though.
+They had an important role as a Temple Priestess, some of which even ruled cities.
+Women had the right to own property and inherited property on equal terms with their brothers.
+Women's powers would become more limited over time though.
+Polyandry was made illegal by Urukagina of Lagash.

+The Sumerians had relaxed attitudes towards sex, believing for example that masturbation enhanced sexual potency for both men and women.
+Anal sex wasn't taboo either and was used as a form of birth control by the priestesses who were frobidden from producing offspring.

+Marriage was mostly arranged by the parents and premarital sex was discouraged, though this might have been a later development.

+Musically sumerians played the flute and the lyre, some of the latter have even survived to modern times.

 ## Summary
 With the help of the technologies arising from the late neolithic Mesopotamia saw extreme growth.
 This great growth lead to urbanization and increased social stratification which in turn lead to the first leader-priests and artisans.
 At first the cities seemed to live peacefully either because they did or because we just don't have evidence of war.
 This changed during the Early Dynastic period where hegemony of city-states in Sumeria constantly changed hands which came to an end with the [[2.
 Akkadian Empire|Akkadian Empire]].
 (Needs further expansion)